Can we innovate, integrate, and implement AI

 3423 Piedmont Road NE, Atlanta, Georgia 30305

-Atlanta is rapidly becoming a hub for data centers, driven by the demand for digital storage and generative AI.
+The Atlanta metro region is becoming a popular market for data centers, driven by the demand for digital storage and generative AI.
 This growth is reshaping local utility planning, environmental policy, and community development, while raising concerns about grid strain, water use, and long-term sustainability.

 This convening will focus on the policy implications of the rapid growth of data centers, with particular attention to: